Aaryan-Rajora14/Weather-Application-No-API-/Codes/README.txt

 3. Hit Windows + S and Search edit environment variables then click "Environment Variables".
 4. select path and click edit and then paste both location to as new paths.
 5. Retry Installing modules.

+Otherwise you an try the new Enhanced app.